Rapidisimo/Quizzical/README.md

 2. ⭐️ Ability to choose Category
 3. ⭐️ Ability to choose Difficulty
 4. ⭐️ Ability to choose Number of Questions (I limited it to 5 Max)
-6. ⭐️ Verify that all questions have been answered before running check and display message for the user
+5. ⭐️ Verify that all questions have been answered before running check and display message for the user
+6. ⭐️ Loading animation while/if the data from the API takes a bit to display.
+7. ⭐️ Dark color scheme based on system/user preference

 ### Challenges
 - Dealing with asynchronous nature of State and getting comfortable with useEffect